Sassy Molasses Baked Beans [Gluten Free]

 It so happens that this recipe reminds me of the Ground Hog Gale of 1976.
 The Groundhog Gale, was a massive nor’easter that hit our region on February 2nd, Groundhog Day.

 As an eight year old it was thrilling.
 Off we walked to our neighbourhood elementary school in a heavy breeze and pelted with rain.
 Before recess we could see garbage cans being blown down the street and before lunchtime we were told that school was closing due to the storm and we were all to go home.
-Most of us were walkers so out into the gale we went to make our way home.
+Most of us walked to school, so out into the gale we went to make our way home.

 It was the most thrilling walk of my life.
 With the wind at our backs we were tossed along the rain coated ice like it was some kind of high-speed carnival ride.
 We were blown into puddles, and hung onto trees to catch our breath.
 We screamed in delight and took the long way home to prolong the fun.

 Winds were clocked at over 140 km per hour and there were reports that salt spray from the Bay of Fundy was found on homes more than 10 km inland.
 I’m sure we were home before it got that bad but still…My poor mom hadn’t even been notified that school was closed.

 Baked beans are the sort of satisfying meal that helps you weather February storms.
 The long baking time keeps the kitchen cozy (although they can be baked in a slow cooker) and leftovers can be eaten with breakfast.

 While the beans are baking you can can start a batch of oatmeal brown bread…